 Q. What products can I use to control walnut blight, and how do I maximize control?

 To date the most effective registered products for walnut blight are copper products.
 Kocide® 3000 and Kocide® 2000 have been tested as the industry standards for years in university trials.
 Due to the lack of rotational chemistry, some walnut blight strains have become copper tolerant.
-Today the best treatment to use for walnut blight is a combination of copper (Kocide 3000 or Kocide 2000) and mancozeb.
-The mancozeb helps penetrate cell membranes that in turn helps the copper protect the tree against the walnut blight bacteria.
+A combination of copper (Kocide 3000 or Kocide 2000) and mancozeb is the best choice for walnut blight management.
+Mancozeb helps penetrate cell membranes that in turn helps the copper protect the tree against the walnut blight bacteria.
 Additionally, using a combination of two actives with multi-site modes of action can reduce disease inoculum and incidence.

 **To maximize effectiveness, initiate Kocide 3000 or Kocide 2000 plus mancozeb protective sprays early when pistillate flower emergence occurs (20 to 40% female flowers are visible or when emerging shoots have reached the “prayer stage” of elongation).
 If in-season weather conditions are favorable for disease and in high-pressure situations, an earlier spray at bud-break or catkin emergence may provide benefit.
 Use full orchard sprays and apply product as a protectant.
+If previous year blight levels were high and moist conditions prevail, higher use rates may be necessary to achieve optimum control.
 Additional applications should be made during bloom and early nutlet stage.
 A 7- to 10-day interval is needed when frequent rainfall or extended periods of moisture occur.
 In wet weather using a weather forecasting system like Xanthocast, developed by Dr. James Adaskaveg, can help identify the best timing intervals for sprays.

 **Adapted from University of California IPM Walnut Pest Management Guidelines